-A quintessentially British pastime, the modern game of golf originated in 15th century Scotland.
-The earliest written record of the game in 1457.
+Come 2021, hopefully we’ll have more freedom to mingle and when that happens, how about considering a GOLF resort for next year’s staycation!!
+A quintessentially British pastime which originated in 15th century Scotland, golfing holidays are becoming very popular amongst all age groups.
+Did you know the earliest written record of the game in 1457?
 The game fell foul of a ban from James II as an ‘unwelcome distraction’ to learning archery!
-Since then, it has of course undergone transformation after transformation.
+Since then it has of course undergone transformation after transformation.
 Its travels have taken it from the Old Course at St Andrews (a site of pilgrimage for many golfers) all over the world.
 It is now a pastime in the USA, New Zealand, China, and many more destinations.
 Today, we look at some top timeshare resorts in England offering the golf and country club experience.

 Barnham Broom Golf and Country Club